Divorce Attorneys In Columbus, Ohio

 For more information on a divorce topic, click on one of the links below:

 - Marriage dissolution: Marriage dissolution is an alternative to a contested divorce.

 - Collaborative law: Collaborative law focuses on the parties and their attorneys working together as a group to identify and address the issues and concerns of both parties in order to help the two sides resolve complex divorce issues without putting the decision into the hands of the court.
-A successful Collaborative Law case results in the marriage being terminated by a Dissolution and avoids the time, expense and emotional costs that result from a contested divorce.
+A successful collaborative law case results in the marriage being terminated by dissolution and avoids the time, expense and emotional costs that result from a contested divorce.

 - Marital property division: Ohio courts start with a presumption that an equitable property division means an equal one.
 However, the judge can decide that an unequal division is “equitable” based on the facts of your case.

 - Child custody and parenting time: In Ohio, there are two types of child custody: sole custody and shared parenting.
 Each type of custody has its own characteristics, but neither of them determines the parenting schedule or what the child support obligations of either party will be.

 - Child and spousal support: In Ohio, child support is based on statutory guideline calculation that considers the income of the mother and father, the cost of health care coverage and the cost of work-related child care.
 The statutory calculation must be done to establish the guideline support amount, but the parties may agree to a different amount or the court may order a different amount if it deems it to be appropriate to do so.
 Spousal support is not based upon a statutory calculation, rather the court has total discretion to determine the amount and length of spousal support after considering the parties’ incomes, the length of the marriage, and a host of other factors.